demjhonsilver/embedrax/README.md

 ## Features

 - Easy to use and responsive.
-- Capable of embedding one or many videos from platforms like Facebook, TikTok, YouTube, YouTube Shorts, Twitter/X, Dailymotion and Vimeo.
+- Capable of embedding one or many videos from platforms like Facebook, Instagram, TikTok, YouTube, YouTube Shorts, Twitter/X, Dailymotion and Vimeo.

 -------------
 ## Installation